philipho11/wallgo/README.md

 # Debugging experience with AI

 I tested and found that the initial board setup and pieces placement is fine.
-But in the main game loop, after a player moves their piece, they can continue moving it multiple times instead of being forced to place a wall and end their turn.
-AI can fix the code in one go.
+But in the main game loop, after a player moves their piece, they can continue moving it multiple times instead of being forced to place a wall and end their turn. **AI can fix the code in one go.**

+# Unit tests?
+I ask AI to suggest unit tests to test the implementation as i don't think it is effective for me to test it manually.
+It may take over 10 minutes to test one round from step 0.
+AI answered, Absolutely!
+Manual testing is inefficient for a complex game like this.
+Let me create comprehensive unit tests to verify the game logic systematically.

+In addition to normal tests that he created, he also create a specific test for the wall placement issue that I encountered earlier. **That's amazing##!
+After writing tests, he will also run the unit test and got a **pass**!

 # Ask AI to understand more about python related programming techniques
 It is worthwhile for AI to teach me more about the domain (game) specific programming techniques.